scarletquasar/MelonRuntime/projects/melon-docs/modules/std.md

 Contains utilities to serialize, deserialize, manipulate and generate JSON values.

-### tryParse
+### tryParse (Method)

-Tries to parse a JSON string, if it fails, returns a custom value.
+Tries to parse a JSON string, if it fails, executes a callback and returns a custom value.

 **⚡ Usage (JavaScript):**